-WRFC Radio Felician University - A fully student-run, internet radio station featuring programming created and webcast by Felician University students.
+WRFC Radio Felician University A fully student-run, internet radio station featuring programming created and webcast by Felician University students.
 The programs, in both live and prerecorded formats, feature all musical forms and various styles of talk shows.
 The station is available 24/7/365 via a link on the Felician University home page. [mcateert@felician.edu]

 Young Entrepreneur's Club.
-This club offers students the opportunity to partner with the IRS to participate in VITA (Volunteer Income Tax Assistance), which provides free income tax preparation services to seniors and low-income families.
+This club seeks to foster entrepreneurial thinking and activities, promote business knowledge and commercial awareness, instill confidence, inspire, and build momentum through speaker panels, interactive events, and business luncheons.
+The YEC also offers students the opportunity to partner with the IRS to participate in VITA (Volunteer Income Tax Assistance), which provides free income tax preparation services to seniors and low-income families.